 Xenogears is a well-known sci-fi RPG for PlayStation, which borrows heavily from various "giant robot" anime series, and was surrounded by a lot of controversy about its religious content back in the day.
 It also has a really, really weird storyline.
 And it's also very, very, very unfinished.
 Probably more so than SaGa Frontier, which speaks volumes.

-Enter the following AR code based on your version:
+Enter the following Action Replay code based on your version: